How to Ensure You Have a Recovery Key

 |

-| If you see the Change recovery key in there, it means you have set up recovery.
+| If you see the Change recovery key in there, it means you have set it up.
 Double-check whether you still have the recovery key.
 If not, tap on Change recovery key to change it. |

 |